fpc/FPCSource/packages/fcl-web/src/base/README.txt

 This is the beginning of a server side web system for FPC.
 Although it is non-visual, it is geared towards use in Lazarus.

+NOTE: the template support (fptemplate unit) was moved to fcl-base.
+See the fcl-base/texts/fptemplate.txt file.

 Architecture:

 httpdefs